drunkard/ceph-readable-doc/html/_sources/dev/developer_guide/merging.rst.txt

 When ?
 ^^^^^^

-After the stable release is published, i.e. after the "vx.2.0" tag is set in the release branch.
+After the first stable release candidate is published, i.e. after the x.1.0 tag is set in the release branch.

 分支合并
 ^^^^^^^^